-Pooja Shah Feb 20, 2026
+Pooja Shah Aug 11, 2026

 If you want to shift your career into the AML field, this guide explains everything required to start and grow an AML career.
 Let's look through the step-by-step instructions in detail below.

-Anti-Money laundering Analysts have the role of protecting fintech, financial institutions, and banks against fraud, illegal activities, and money laundering through monitoring, customer risk analysis, and control.
+AML Anti Money Laundering Specialist have the role of protecting fintech, financial institutions, and banks against fraud, illegal activities, and money laundering through monitoring, customer risk analysis, and control.
 The key phases towards being an AML analyst are as shown below:

-6. Prepare a Strong AML-Focused CV
+6. Prepare a Strong AML Anti Money Laundering Specialist Focused CV

 Let’s explore each step in detail below.